 Compared with other lizards, Leopard geckos are considered small (~25cm / 10″ max.).
 Physically they are robust geckos with relatively large heads and have numerous tiny wart-like tubercles on their skin.
 Leopard geckos do not possess adhesive lamellae on their feet and toes, but rather small claws which assist in digging and climbing around rocks.

-Leopard geckos (also referred to as ‘leos’) make interesting pets and come in a variety of patterns, sizes and colouration.
+Leopard geckos (also referred to as ‘leos’) make interesting and unique pets and come in a variety of patterns, sizes and colouration.
 Thousands of these geckos are kept and bred across the world.
 They are considered a good starter species to keep as pets and have an average life expectancy of about 20 years (record ~29 years).

 Leopard geckos are extremely hardy, even in enclosed environments, and have good reproductive potential.
 Even though this is the case, it is a keeper’s duty to provide the best care possible.